Cyfrin/Updraft/courses/formal-verification/1-horse-store/53-update-horse-number-recap/+page.md

 ### Isolating Passed Data

-If the `call data` passes this size check, we next jump and isolate the parameter from the `call data` by loading 32 bytes of `call data` starting at `0x04`:
+If the `calldata` passes this size check, we next jump and isolate the parameter from the `calldata` by loading 32 bytes of `calldata` starting at `0x04`:

 ```js
 JUMPDEST ✅